nycjay/ai-commit-msg/README.md

 }
 ```

-After adding your custom prefixes, the tool will recognize these in branch names and commit messages and include them properly in generated commit messages.
+After adding your custom prefixes, rebuild the tool with `./build.sh`.

 ### Customizing Prompts

-The tool uses Claude AI with carefully crafted prompts to generate commit messages.
+The tool uses carefully crafted prompts to generate commit messages.
 You can customize these prompts to change how the messages are generated:

 #### Available prompt files: